Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

-SSL provides a new way to conquer the data sparsity issue in recommendation.
-However, there has been no clear definition of SSR.
-Referring to the definition of SSL in other fields \cite{liu2021self,wu2021self} and how SSL functions in the collected literature on recommendation, we summarize the essential features of SSR as: \begin{enumerate}[label=(\roman*)] \item Obtain more supervision signals by semi-automatically exploiting the raw data itself. \item Have a pretext task(s) to (pre-)train the recommendation model with the augmented data. \item Recommendation task is the unique primary task and the pretext task plays a secondary role to enhance recommendation. \end{enumerate} Among these features, (\rmnum{1}) is fundamental and implies the \textbf{scope} of SSR. (\rmnum{2}) states the \textbf{setup} of SSR which makes SSR distinct from other recommendation paradigms. (\rmnum{3}) indicates the \textbf{relation} between the recommendation task and the pretext task.
-Given the definition, we can clarify the difference between pre-training-based recommendation models \cite{zeng2021knowledge} and SSR models.
-The former is often misunderstood as a branch of or being synonymous with the latter because in the fields of CV and NLP, pre-training has become a standard technique in SSL.
-However, some pre-training-based recommendation methods \cite{meng2021graph,moreira2021transformers} are purely supervised where there is no data augmentation and they request extra human annotated side information for pre-training.
-Therefore, the two paradigms are just partially overlapped.
-Analogously, contrastive learning (CL) \cite{jaiswal2021survey} based recommendation is often considered a subset of SSR.
-However, CL can be applied to both supervised and unsupervised settings, and those CL-based recommendation methods which do not augment the raw data \cite{sankar2020groupim,wei2021contrastive,lei2021semi} and just optimize a marginal loss \cite{qin2021world,zhou2021contrastive}, should not be roughly classified into SSR either.
+The proposed definition allows us to differentiate SSR from related recommendation approaches.
+For example, pre-training-based recommendation~\cite{zeng2021knowledge} is often conflated with SSR due to the prevalence of pre-training as a standard SSL technique in other domains.
+However, some pre-training-based recommendation methods~\cite{meng2021graph,moreira2021transformers} are purely supervised, lacking data augmentation and requiring additional human-annotated side information for pre-training.
+As a result, the two paradigms are only partially overlapped, and should not be treated as synonymous.
+Analogously, contrastive learning (CL)~\cite{jaiswal2021survey} based recommendation is often considered equivalent to self-supervised recommendation.
+However, CL can be applied to both supervised and unsupervised settings, and those CL-based recommendation methods which do not augment the raw data~\cite{sankar2020groupim,wei2021contrastive} and just optimize a marginal loss~\cite{qin2021world,zhou2021contrastive}, should not be roughly classified into SSR either.